cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 The _function name_ is a unique identifier for the function.
 Function names must follow the same restrictions on identifiers as with variable names.
-The _function body_ is the parameteried sequence of statements.
+The _function body_ is the parameterized sequence of statements.
 The _parameter list_ is a list of parameter types and names separated by commas (e.g., `ptype0 pname0` on line 1).
 Finally, the _return type_ is
 the type of the value returned by the function (e.g., `rtype` on line 1).